Current status

 Dystrophin assessment considerations:

 As exon skipping aims to restore dystrophin, drug developers use analysis of dystrophin after treatment to assess whether the treatment worked as intended.
-This is usually done by a technique called Western blotting, which measures the amount and length of dystrophin compared to a reference sample (human control muscle).
-As it is known that the amounts of dystrophin in control muscles can vary, it is difficult to compare the dystrophin levels between different developers.
-Only when analysis is done by the same company can levels be compared.
+Because most Duchenne patients produce low, but individually variable levels of dystrophin, the comparison has to be done between dystrophin after treatment and dystrophin levels at baseline, to assess whether levels increased.
+Dystrophin quantification is usually done by a technique called Western blotting, which measures the amount and length of dystrophin compared to a reference sample (human control muscle).
+As it is known that the amounts of dystrophin in control muscles can vary, it is difficult to compare the dystrophin levels between different developers..
+Furthermore, the time of obtaining a biopsy will influence how much dystrophin is produced and this varies between trials.
+Finally, some exons are easier to skip than others.
+As such it is difficult to compare dystrophin levels between AONs targeting different exons and between trials done by different companies.

 Clinical trials with Eteplirsen: